Vek17/TabletopTweaks-Base/README.md

         * Singing Steel now works properly.

 * Equipment
+    * Amulet of the Asp
+        * Now correctly works with Ray attacks.
+    * Amulet of Quick Draw
+        * No longer creates excessive damage instance and now functions correctly with critical hits.
     * Flawless Belt Of Physical Perfection 8
         * Now increases critical hit range by 1 in all cases.
         * Now appears as a DLC1 reward.